Bigger, badder, battery-operated everything. And robots!

 Yet despite the gravity of both long-term and short-term challenges, many agree the Industry still looks quite good moving into 2023.
 “Despite the challenging atmosphere, revenue for Green Industry companies has been strong overall,” comments Agajanian.

-Vachal states, “Landscapers continue to expand their service offerings to increase the amount of work they are doing for their customers, [and] make more [money] at new locations and with good customers.
+Vachal states, “Landscapers continue to expand their service offerings to increase the amount of work they are doing for their customers, make more at new locations and with good customers.
 There also continues to be some consolidation among landscape companies.
 I expect this trend to continue.”

 Yes, the Industry has been booming, but how long will the ride last?
 And at what point do you start future-proofing to ensure longevity in an era of major Industry change?